uber/react-vis/docs/getting-started/installing-react-vis.md

+> This library is deprecated.
+Please see `DEPRECATED.md`.

 ### Install the react-vis module

 If you want to use react-vis in your project, add it from the command line:

 ```
 npm install react-vis